Certifiable Risk-Based Engineering Design Optimization

-\begin{remark}[Continuity of bPoF w.r.t.\ threshold] In practice, thresholds are sometimes set by regulatory commissions, informed by industry standards, without a full analysis the consequences.
+\begin{remark}[Continuity of bPoF w.r.t.\ threshold] In practice, thresholds are sometimes set by regulatory commissions, informed by industry standards; see chapter 18 in Ref.~\cite{ditlevsen1996structural} for a discussion on code calibration.
 As discussed before, the data-informed conservativeness of bPoF reduces the adverse effects of poorly chosen thresholds by building a buffer around the threshold $t$.
 Another issue with poorly set thresholds is that the values could change as one learns more about the system.
 In such cases, continuity of the risk measure w.r.t.\ the threshold becomes important. bPoF is continuous w.r.t.\ the threshold but PoF is not.
 Consequently, if an engineer makes small changes to the threshold $t$, then it can have significant effects on the resulting design when PoF is used in the optimization formulation.
 On the other hand, small changes in $t$ will only have small effect on the bPoF-based optimal design due to bPoF being continuous w.r.t.\ $t$.\\ The following example illustrates the continuity of bPoF vs PoF w.r.t.\ the threshold.
 Let $X$ be a random variable with finite distribution probability mass function given by

 which is visualized in Figure~\ref{fig:ExcontThresh}(a).
 For this simple distribution, one can derive the PoF and bPoF analytically for any given threshold $t$.
 The PoF values for different values of $t$ are